Navigating Mongolia by Motorbike

 Why a Paper Map Still Helps

-Even with modern technology, carrying a paper map can be surprisingly useful.
+Even with modern technology, having a paper map as backup is still a good idea.

 A physical map gives you: